Convoys, CBs, and Trucker Culture: Seventies Novelty Song Was a Political Statement

 American singer-songwriter C.W.
 McCall released a novelty song called “Convoy” in 1976.
 This song, with its catchy tune and liberal used of trucker lingo, was an immediate hit, but did you know that “Convoy” was actually making a powerful political statement about government regulations?
 Not only that, but the song also showed the power of technology to unite people to a common cause…all before Twitter!

 “10-4, Good Buddy!”

-“Convoy” tells the story of a nationwide truck drivers protest to emphasis how new rules and government regulations negatively impacts the trucking industry.
+“Convoy” tells the story of a nationwide truck drivers protest to emphasize how new rules and government regulations negatively impact the trucking industry.
 The song is told like a conversation over CB radio between a few of the truckers who are participating in a coast to coast protest convoy and the song helped to introduce the general public to the code words and lingo used by truck drivers.

 The 1970s Was a Rough Time for the Trucking Industry

 The gas crisis of the 1970s hit the trucking industry hard.
 Gar prices hit record highs and truckers had to wait in long gas lines along with other motorists.
 Immediately following that, the United States government instituted a nationwide speed limit of 55 miles per hour.
 All this cut into the profit margins for long-haul truckers.

 CB Radio Licensing Was Lifted

 Prior to the 1970s, anyone using a citizens band, or CB, radio was required to have an operator’s license from the FCC.
 Truckers relied on CB radios to communicate with one another while on the road, to pass along valuable information, for companionship, and to help keep each other awake on long hauls.
 But when the FCC lifted the licensing requirement for CB radios, average citizens could use a CB radio to listen in to the truck drivers’ conversations.
 Soon, trucker lingo was becoming mainstream.

 “This Here’s the Rubber Duck and I’m About to Put the Hammer Down”